 Varicose veins are tortuous dilated segments of vein associated with valvular incompetence.

 They arise from incompetent valves, which permit blood flow from the deep venous system to the superficial venous system (at the sapheno-femoral junction and sapheno-popliteal junction).
-This results in venous hypertension and dilatation of the superficial venous system.
+This results in venous hypertension and dilatation of the superficial venous system (Fig. 1)

 98% of varicose veins are primary idiopathic varicose veins.
 Secondary causes may include deep venous thrombosis, pelvic masses (e.g. pregnancy, uterine fibroids, and ovarian masses), or arteriovenous malformations.

-The Edinburgh Vein Study showed an age-adjusted prevalence rate for varicose veins of 39.7% in men and 32.2% in women with around 40% of women affected during/after pregnancy.
-Furthermore, the Framingham Study (1988) found that the incidence of varicose veins increases every year by 1.9% in men and 2.6% in women.
+The Edinburgh Vein Study showed an age-adjusted prevalence rate for varicose veins of 39.7% in men and 32.2% in women, with around 40% of women affected during or after pregnancy.
+Further work has demonstrated that the risk of varicose veins increases every year by 1.9% in men and 2.6% in women.

 There are four major risk factors for the development of varicose veins: